Mindful Walking on an Ancient Camino Trail

 How mindful walking helped me to achieve a work-life balance

-In 2015 I had my first experience of a walking holiday.
-Now each year I choose a new Camino route that allows me time and space to live in the moment.
-This year I completed the Camino Portugues from Baiona to Santiago.
+I had my first taste of a walking holiday in 2015.
+Since then, I’ve chosen a new Camino route each year, one that gives me the time and space to simply live in the moment.
+My most recent trail was the Camino Portugues from Baiona to Santiago.

-As I mentioned I had little experience of activity holidays.
-Personally, I had an enjoyable but demanding job.
-The pressure came as part of the package.
-Phrases like reaching targets, achieving results, making contacts, building profiles, sprinkled my days, and haunted my evenings.
-Most people working with multi-national companies will be familiar with these action points.
-What extra steps can you take to achieve your results for the four quarters that will help you to come closer to a bonus at the end of each quarter?
-I needed time out.
+Many people working with multi-national companies will be familiar with these action points and I needed time out.
 I needed to just be, to live in the moment, to drag myself far away from forecasts and plans.
 Walking the Camino de Santiago showed me a new path.

-Pleasure comes from the doing and the seeing, the knowing and the not knowing, the ever-changing pace of your steps along the way.
-As with Mindful practices you don’t need to prove your purpose or have a goal.
+I learned that pleasure comes from the doing and the seeing, the knowing and the not knowing and the ever-changing pace of your steps along the way.
+As with other mindful practices, you don’t need to prove your purpose or have a set goal.
 Paying attention to those daily activities that are so often taken for granted suddenly seemed so right and easy to enjoy.
-Sipping a Café con Leche with some delicious churros in the morning we would spend an hour or more sitting, eating, sipping.
-Life is made in these simple acts of pleasure.
+Something I thoroughly enjoyed was the simple act of sitting down and leisurely sipping a café con leche while snacking on some delicious churros.
+Peace can be so easy to find.

 Lisa’s Mindful Walking Tips